-Students of Fisk University have the right to inspect and review their education records within 45 days from the day the Fisk receives the student's request for access.
+Fisk students have the right to inspect and review their education records within 45 days from the day the University receives a request for access.
 If a student wishes to review parts of their education record that are not directly available to them through Banner (the student information system), the following procedures should be followed:

 - Submit a written, signed request to the director of the department maintaining the record being requested.